vcantu/.dotfiles/README.md

 (For now) the installation script requires that you download the tars from the links and place them in your ~/Downloads folder.

 Also also make sure the names of the variables at the top of the script match the names of the files you downloaded

+## crosh
+Contains some commands to customize the ChromeOS Shell (crosh) and some preferences for the [Secure Shell App](https://chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo?hl=en)